sgost/koinX/src/data/buying-guides/how-to-buy-binance-usd-busd.md

 buyCoinArray:
   - title: Binance
     image: binance.png
+    alt: alt
+    description:
-    description: Since Binance has minimal transaction costs, you can easily trade BUSD here.
+      Since Binance has minimal transaction costs, you can easily trade BUSD here.
 In addition to this, Binance provides multiple trading currencies, which provides crypto traders and investors with several possibilities while trading their cryptocurrencies.